 Energy companies use water throughout the life cycles of their projects and activities.
 It’s our job to ensure that Alberta’s energy industry uses water resources responsibly and to identify where there is room for improvement.

-Our Water Use Performance Report shows how water is allocated and used to recover oil, gas, and oil sands resources.
-This annual report is part of our larger Industry Performance Program, which measures, evaluates, and reports on the energy development activities that we regulate.
-Our 2017 version of this report now includes water use data by company for oil sands mining (Tableau) and in situ operations (Tableau).
+Our Alberta Water Use Performance Report [Tableau] shows how water is allocated and used to recover oil, gas, and oil sands resources.
+This annual report is part of our larger industry performance program, which measures, evaluates, and reports on the energy development activities that we regulate.

 What the Report Says

-Click on a topic to find out how water is allocated and used among the recovery technologies we regulate:
+Find out more about how water is allocated and used among the extraction technologies we regulate:

 Reducing, Reusing, and Recycling Water

-Recycling water is an important part of the resource recovery process.
-Every technology used to recover Alberta’s energy resources—including mining, in situ, EOR, and hydraulic fracturing—recycles and reuses water that was previously used for energy development.
+Recycling and reusing water is an important part of the resource recovery process.
+Every technology used to recover Alberta’s energy resources—mining, in situ, enhanced oil recovery, and hydraulic fracturing—recycles and reuses water that was previously used for energy development.